Go to the profile of Commission Factory

 How Can I Control How Much Commission and Cashback is Passed Back?

 Advertisers can control the amount of commission they pay their affiliates.
-Custom commission rates can be scaled right down to product margins and even a specific product level.
+Custom commission rates can be scaled down to product margins and even a specific product level.

-For example; a department store can assign 2% commission to electronics, 10% commission to children's toys and 8% commission to all fashion and apparel all at the same time.
+For example, a department store can assign a 2% commission to electronics, a 10% commission to children's toys and 8% commission to all fashion and apparel simultaneously.
+With the cashback, affiliate decides the commission percentage passed to the user.

 How Do I Know the Sales Are Incremental to My Existing Pipeline?